Trailheads (Main Access Points)

 - Harms Rd.: From Lyle, take the Lyle-Centerville Hwy., which starts in the center of Lyle between the gas station and the Cafe.
 Head north for approximately 15 miles.
 Watch for the sign for the Klickitat Trail and turn left on Harms Rd.
 Drive north one-half mile and park just north of the trestle bridge over Swale Creek.
 There is a portable toilet at this location.

-Please Note: The Swale Canyon portion of the Klickitat Trail closes annually to all recreational use from mid-June to approximately mid-October.
+Please Note: As is the annual custom, the Swale Canyon portion of the trail is now closed until mid-October due to fire danger.
+All other sections of the trail are open for your enjoyment.
+The Swale Canyon portion of the Klickitat Trail closes annually to all recreational use from mid-June to approximately mid-October.
 Washington Department of Natural Resources (DNR) determines the reasonable and responsible time to close Swale Canyon.
 According to DNR’s fire danger rating, when the danger level reaches reached “high” – Swale Canyon becomes off-limits.
 Here’s the link to check fire danger conditions in Washington state:

 Other Trail Access Points

 - “County Park” Road: About one mile north of the Lyle trailhead on Rd.
 142, an unmarked gravel road crosses the trail and gives access to the trail in both directions.
 If you follow this road, it will take you down to a lovely undeveloped park along the river that is owned by the Forest Service and the County.